Catherine22/ClassLoader/README.md

  3. System class loader
 Loading classes in system class path (which is the same as the CLASSPATH environment variable).

-Also, you could create your own class loaders, which is called 'User-defined class loaders'.
+Also, you could define your own class loaders, which is called 'User-defined class loaders'.

 ## Android class loader

-Android virtual machine load classes just like the way Java does, but it's slightly different.
+Android virtual machine loads classes just like the way Java does, but it's slightly different.

 ### What is dex
 In an Android device, it packages your classes into one (or more) dex file(s) which is (are) located in an apk, and optimizes those dex files loading with Dalvik.